Aggravated Vehicle-Taking Act 1992

-The Aggravated Vehicle-Taking Act 1992 is an Act of the Parliament of the United Kingdom.
+The Aggravated Vehicle-Taking Act 1992 (c.
+11) is an act of the Parliament of the United Kingdom.
 It amends the Theft Act 1968 by creating the specific offence of aggravated vehicle-taking, which combines the taking of a vehicle without the owner's consent with driving it dangerously, causing injury, or causing damage to the vehicle or other property.
 It carries a mandatory disqualification from driving.

-The Act was brought in to tackle the problem of joyriding, which was at the time a widespread problem in the UK.
+The act was brought in to tackle the problem of joyriding, which was at the time a widespread problem in the UK.
 It was subject to a fast-track passage through Parliament.